-The Senior Associate Dean, Assistant Dean for PharmD Studies, and one Division Chair will meet to review a student's request for appeal as soon as possible and may also review the "Report of Suspected Honor Code Infraction," any accompanying materials, and the proceedings of the AIPC hearing.
+The leadership committee will meet to review a student's request for appeal as soon as possible and may also review the "Report of Suspected Honor Code Infraction," any accompanying materials, and the proceedings of the Council hearing.
 The accused student (or any other non-committee member) may not attend this meeting unless otherwise approved by the committee.
-By majority vote, the committee may uphold, dismiss, or alter the decisions/sanctions rendered by the AIPC and may be more or less severe than those initially imposed.
+By majority vote, the committee may uphold, dismiss, or alter the decisions/sanction rendered and may be more or less severe than those initially imposed.
 The decision of the committee as to the determination of infractions and authorized sanctions will be final and binding.
-The Program Director will inform the accused student about the outcome of the appeal in writing.
+The Director of Student Success will inform the accused student about the outcome of the appeal in writing.